Trade Stock Indices

 Trend line is an aspect of analysis that uses line studies to try and predict where trading price will move next.

-A trend line is a straight diagonal line that connects two or more trading price points & then extends into the future to act as line of support or resistance.
+A trend-line is a straight diagonal line which connects two or more trading price points and then extends into the future to act as line of support or resistance.

-Trend Lines are based upon the idea that markets move in trends.
-Trend-Lines are used to show three things.
+Trend Lines are based upon the idea that the markets move in trends.
+Trend Lines are used to display three things.

-- The strength of the current stock indices price movement and
+• The strength of the current indices price movement and

-- Where future support & resistance of the current stock indices price move are likely to be located.
+• Where future support & resistance of the current indices price move are likely to be located.

-If a indices trendline forms in a certain direction then trading price usually move in that direction for a period of time until a time when the trend line breaks-out.
+If a indices trendline forms in a certain direction then trading price usually and generally move in that direction for a time period until a time when the trend-line breaks-out.

-Downward indices trendline - If price is heading down then a line is formed that also moves down.
+Downward indices trendline - If the price is heading downward then a line is formed which also moves downward.
 This line is called a downward indices trendline.

 Moving Averages Indicator

-MAs are also used in indices to determine the general direction of the market.
-MAs is a indices trend following indicators which is used to explain the direction of the market.
+MAs are also used in indices to identify the general direction of the market.
+MAs is a indices trend following indicator which is used to illustrate the trend direction of price.

-Most common method of determine direction of the trend is by using two moving averages to form the MA crossover indices system.
+Most common technique of determine direction of the market trend is by using two moving averages to form the MA crossover indices system.
 The MA crossover stock indices system is discussed in our indices strategies section.
-The MA crossover system is made up of two moving averages one with a lower period and the other with a higher period, for example one may use the 5 period moving average MA & the 7 period MA moving average, when trading price is moving up the 2 MAs also will be moving up & when prices are heading down the two moving averages also will be moving down.
-Traders also can identify when a indices trend changes its direction because the two moving averages will cross over each other once there is a change in direction of the price movement.
-This crossover signal is used by stock traders to determine when to open a new trade after the crossover signal has been generated and the two moving average start to move in the same direction.
-This cross-over signal is also used to determine when to close a trade & take profit after there's a cross-over in opposite trend direction.
+The MA Moving Average crossover system is made up of two moving averages one with a lower period and the other with a higher period, for example one may use the 5 period moving average MA & the 7 period MA moving average, when trading price is moving up the 2 MAs also will be moving up & when prices are heading down the 2 moving averages also will be moving downward.
+Traders also can identify when a indices trend changes its direction because the two moving averages will cross over each other once there is a change in direction of price movement.
+This cross-over signal is used by stock traders to identify when to execute a new trade after the crossover signal has been generated and the two moving average start to move in the same direction.
+This cross-over signal is also used to identify when to close out a trade position and take profit after there's a cross over in the opposite trend direction.

-Bollinger Band is a very popular stock indices indicator, it is also a indices trend following indicator & it is used to show the general trend of the market.
-The Bollinger band is made up of three lines, these are:
+Bollinger Bands is a very popular stock indices indicator, it is also a indices trend following indicator & it is used to illustrate the general and overall trend of the market.
+The Bollinger bands is made up of 3 lines, these are:

-·Middle band - this is a moving average of 20 stock indices price periods
+·Middle band - this is a moving average of 20 indices price periods

-·Upper Band - illustrates upper limit of price
+·Upper Band - shows upper limit of price

-·Lower Band - shows lower limit of price
+·Lower Band - shows lower limit of the price

-Middle band will show the over-all direction of the market trend whether up/down.
+Middle band will show the over-all direction of the market price trend whether up/down.

-The upper band is where a trader will open a sell trade if the market trend is down or close their buy trade and take profit at this level if the market is trending upward.
+The upper band is where a trader will execute a sell trade if the market trend is downwards or close their buy trade and take profit at this level if the market is trending upwards.

-The lower band is where a trader will open a buy trade if the market trend is up or close their sell trade & take profit order at this level if the market is trending downwards.
+The lower band is where a trader will execute a buy trade if the market trend is upwards or close their sell trade & take profit order at this technical level if the market is trending downwards.

-Fibonacci retracement levels are popularly used to determine the levels where trading price retracements are likely to go up to.
-Traders use these retracement levels to determine where to open trades after a indices price pullback.
+Fib retracements are popularly used to identify the levels where the trading price retracements are likely to reach and get to.
+Traders use these retracement levels to identify where to open trades after a indices price pullback.

-Fibonacci retracement levels are covered in the learn indices lessons section of this site under the trading analysis topics.
-Trader can learn how to use the Fibonacci retracement levels, which levels are oftenly used to open trades & how to draw these retracement levels using Fibonacci retracement technical indicator.
+Fibonacci retracement levels are covered & explained in the learn indices learning lessons section of this site under the trading analysis topics.
+Trader can learn how to use the Fib retracements, which levels are oftenly used to open trades & how to plot the retracement levels using Fib retracement indicator.

 All these technical analysis techniques are also covered on the strategies section of this learning indices course site & trader can learn more about these concepts & get examples of these concepts are used in trading from this trading strategies section that has numerous screenshots illustrations of these technical tools and how they are drawn on charts along with explanation of they are used to generate signals.